RadixSeven/GZinga/README.md

 *SplittableGZipCodec* class implements *SplittableCodec* provided by Hadoop.
 If file is generated with multiple headers, then it will be able to split accordingly.
 If there is single gzip header, then it will run with single split only.

 #### Configuration
 In order to use split feature for gzip file, one needs to set *“io.compression.codec”* to *"io.gzinga.hadoop.SplittableGZipCodec,org.apache.hadoop.io.compress.DefaultCodec,org.apache.hadoop.io.compress.BZip2Codec,org.apache.hadoop.io.compress.SnappyCodec"* for JobConf object.

- Also one can set split size by setting property *"mapreduce.input.fileinputformat.split.maxsize”* to required value.
+One can set input split size as usual by setting the property *"mapreduce.input.fileinputformat.split.maxsize”* to required value.

+One may use SplittableGZipCodec for output by setting `mapreduce.output.fileoutputformat.compress` to `true` and `mapreduce.output.fileoutputformat.compress.codec` to `io.gzinga.hadoop.SplittableGZipCodec`.
+Then one may set approximate minimum size of the generated splits by putting the number of bytes in a split in `io.gzinga.hadoop.output.bytes-in-split`.
+The default value if this key is not present is `39452672` (that is, 32 MiB).